alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

-Calling `Run` again repeats the whole program.
+Calling `Run` again re-executes the whole program.
 One-time execution, caching, idempotency, and exactly-once delivery are additional policies, not guarantees of `IO<T>`.

 ## Running at the edge

 As smaller `IO` values are combined, a larger part of the application may become one larger `IO` value.
 That does not remove effects; it keeps them deferred.

 "Move effects to the edge" means moving the final `Run()` outward.
-Helpers can describe effects, larger functions can compose them, and an outer boundary such as `Main` or a request handler decides when to run the final program.
+Helper functions can describe effects, larger functions can compose them, and an outer boundary such as `Main` or a request handler decides when to execute the final program.

 That boundary still cannot freeze the world or selectively retry a hidden operation.
-Policies such as retry or throttling have to be attached while the relevant operation is still represented.
+Policies such as retry or throttling have to be attached while the relevant operation is still explicit.

 ## Conclusion

 `IO<T>` does not remove effects.
 It makes them explicit.

-The important distinction is between a plain value and a piece of work that may touch the outside world before producing a value.
-Once that distinction is visible in the type, the program can decide at the boundary when, whether, and how often to run it.
+The important distinction is between a plain value and a computation that may interact with the outside world before producing a value.
+Once that distinction is visible in the type, the program can decide at the boundary when, whether, and how often to execute it.